-The following Top 10 high fiber meals are easy to prepare and will help nurturing your gut bacteria in a favorable way.
+The following Top 10 meals are easy to prepare and will help nurturing your gut bacteria in a favorable way.

 1. Cowboy Caviar

 I’ll start with cowboy caviar that contains a maximum of fiber.
 It consists of 3 types of legumes: kidney beans, black eyed peas and chickpeas.
-Add to this the fiber rich corn and you’ll have a high fiber salad or salsa that is hard to top.
-For a high fiber lunch serve it with slices of whole grain bread, an additional source of healthy “ballast”.
+Add to this the fibrous corn and you’ll have a high fiber salad or salsa that is hard to top.
+For a nutrient dense lunch serve it with slices of whole grain bread, an additional source of healthy “ballast”.
 Grab the cowboy caviar recipe!